Maxz-09/Vikaru-Bot/README.md

 #### Getting Started

-1. Download the latest file via [Releases](https://github.com/Maxz-09/Ar-Vikaru-Bot/releases/tag/Update)
+1. Download the latest file via the "vikaru.sh" script and select option ( 5 ) to update the file.

 ---